marliyehez/Data-Engineering/hospital-flask-api/README.md

 ## Additional Highlights

 **Automated Data Update from Google BigQuery:**
 The backend is equipped with an automated scheduler that daily pulls vaccination data from Google BigQuery.
-This data is promptly and seamlessly updated directly into the 'patients' table, corresponding to each patient's unique national ID number (KTP).
+This data is updated directly into the 'patients' table, corresponding to each patient's unique national ID number (KTP).

 **JWT Authentication:**
 To ensure secure access and protect sensitive data, the backend implements JWT (JSON Web Token) authentication.
 This mechanism guarantees that only authorized users can interact with the API and manage the hospital's critical information.

 ## Data Modeling

-Our project employs a carefully designed data model to ensure efficient organization, retrieval, and manipulation of data across multiple databases.
+This project employs a designed data model to ensure efficient organization, retrieval, and manipulation of data across multiple databases.
 Each database represents a distinct entity within the hospital management system.

 <p align="center">
   <img src="hospital_data_model.png" width="550">